Madan Bhaiya

-Madan Singh Kasana, also popularly known as Madan Bhaiya, is an Indian politician.
-Bhaiya is a fifth term member of the Uttar Pradesh Legislative Assembly (1991–1993, 1993–1996, 2002–2007, 2007–2012, 2022–present) and as of 2022 he represents the Khatauli Assembly constituency.
-Bhaiya has a reputation of Robin Hood in his area and is often referred to as Bahubali or Bhaiya Ji Madan (lit.
-'Brother Madan').
-He has been linked to gang violence and as of 2013 had over half a dozen alleged murder charges.
+Madan Lal, popularly known as Madan Bhaiya, is an Indian politician.
+Bhaiya is a fifth-term member of the Uttar Pradesh Legislative Assembly (1991–1993, 1993–1996, 2002–2007, 2007–2012, 2022–present) and as of 2022 he represents the Khatauli Assembly constituency.
+He has been linked to gang violence and has faced multiple alleged murder charges.
 He travels in a bulletproof car along with 2–3 pilot cars containing his security detail.
 Bhaiya previously served four terms as a Member of the Legislative Assembly (MLA) for the Khekada Assembly constituency of Baghpat district.

 Early life

-Bhaiya was born to Bhuleram Kasana, a lawyer and patwari by profession, and Hoshyari Devi on 11 September 1959, in Jawli, Ghaziabad, Uttar Pradesh.
+Bhaiya was born to Bhuleram Lal, a lawyer and patwari by profession, and Hoseyari Devi on 11 September 1959, in Jawli, Ghaziabad, Uttar Pradesh.
 His village is amongst the biggest villages in Loni, Ghaziabad.
-The majority of the population in Jawli belongs to the Gurjar ethnic group.
+The majority of the population in Jawli belongs to the Brahmin ethnic group.

 He was born into an affluent family and is the only child of his parents.
 He was notorious among locals for being involved in fights in his youth and was very active in student politics when he entered college, He dropped out of the college after completing his first year as he was already suspended nine times in a single year either for fighting or openly threatening the college staffers and teachers.
 He fought for the rights of students in college and staff members too started calling him as “Bhaiya Ji“.

 In college, due to his "domineering nature", older students and teachers started to refer to him as Bhaiya or Bhaiya Ji (lit. 'brother') instead of his birth name.
 This stuck, and during the 1989 Uttar Pradesh Legislative Assembly election he contested as Madan Bhaiya for the first time, unsuccessfully running for the Khekada Assembly constituency of Baghpat while being lodged in jail.
 To register under the name, he had to furnish an affidavit of name change before filing his candidate nomination for the election.

 Controversies

 Bulletproof car acquisition

 Due to safety concerns Bhaiya travels in a bulletproof car, with multiple security guard along and multiple cars and in 2008 sought permission for the same from the Election Commission of India, which was granted as per the Model Code of Conduct.
 In 2010, a controversy erupted when he ordered a bulletproof Mitsubishi Pajero SUV for himself for a sum of ₹4,000,000 from a government-certified agency in Gurgaon.
-Bhaiya only sought permission from the Election Commission of India, not the Uttar Pradesh Police, but the car was eventually delivered to him.
+Bhaiya only sought permission from the Election Commission of India, not the Uttar Pradesh Police.